AndreaCerolini/News_Classifier/README.md

 # News_Classifier

-This repository contains all the files used to train and test a neural network that classifies news articles into two categories: **Real** and **Fake**.
+This repository contains all the dataset that needs to be preprocesssed in order to be used to train and test a neural network that classifies news articles into two categories: **Real** and **Fake**.
-The classifier uses character-level embeddings, mean pooling, and a Multi-Layer Perceptron.